- Pets and Animals»

 Lamb #20 - MisMatch - Born: April 5, 2011

-MisMatch: former lensmaster Mismatch thought that her name wouldn't be suitable for a lamb, but in this case it's very suitable, because I had hoped on a pure white lamb, genetic white, but he isn't.
+MisMatch: I had hoped on a pure white lamb, genetic white, but he isn't.
 He has as you can see fox colored ears and a brown spot on his neck.
-Means that he actually is a brown spotted lamb, where the color white excessively is exposed.
+This means that he actually is a brown spotted lamb, where the color white excessively is exposed.
 This was the one shot I could make.
-The Mom Linnepin (named after my youngest daughter) got very upset when I tried to separate her sons from her, so I left them in peace and will take new pics tomorrow.

 Mismatch is the twin brother of Puzzlemaker's Pooh.